polterguy/phosphorusfive/README.md

 ```

 Save your page, and click "Preview".
 If you get a browser notification saying "a popup was blocked", you might
 have to change your browser settings for popups being allowed on localhost.
+If you do not have Visual Studio, P5
+works just as well on both Xamarin (Mac OS X) and MonoDevelop (Linux).

 The above code, is called "Hyperlisp", and is simply a key/value/children tree-structure, allowing for you
-to declare something which P5 refers to as "p5.lambda", which is the basis for an "execution tree", that is
+to declare something which P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is
-a Turing complete way of "declaring" your apps, through a (very) rich "non-programming model".
+a Turing complete opportinuty to "declare your apps", through a (very) rich "non-programming model".

 We say "non-programming", because really, there is no "programming language" in P5, only a bunch of loosely
-coupled Active Events, that happens to, in their combined results, create a Turing complete execution
+coupled Active Events, that happens to, in their combined version, create a Turing complete execution
 environment.

 In fact, if you wish, you can "declare" your execution trees, by using XML or JSON.
 Although we recommend
 using Hyperlisp, due to its much more condens syntax, and lack of "overhead" compared to XML and JSON.

+This trait of P5, allows you to "orchestrate" your apps, by combining your parts together, more like how a conductor
+is orchestrating his musicians.
+It hence becomes an extremely high abstraction, allowing you to focus more on the
+big picture, without having to care about the implementation details (unless you want to)

 ## 3 basic innovations

 Phosphorus Five consists of three basic innovations.

 * A "managed" Ajax library, which allows you to create apps almost as you would in for instance ASP.NET Web Forms
-* A design pattern called "Active Events", which allows you to dynamically link together plugins, _without_ dependencies
+* A design pattern called "Active Events", which allows you to dynamically link together plugins, _without_ creating dependencies between them
 * Hyperlisp, facilitating for "p5.lambda", which is an "evolutionary execution engine", being the obvious results of the Active Events design pattern

-It is entirely created in C#, and should work perfectly with both Visual Studio, Xamarin and MonoDevelop.
+P5 is entirely created in C#, and should work perfectly with Visual Studio, Xamarin and MonoDevelop.
-It creates 100% conforming HTML5 markup, and uses many of the "industry standards" behind its hood, such as the Bootsstrap CSS framework.
+It creates 100% conforming HTML5 markup, and comes with many of the "industry best practices" included, such as Bootsstrap CSS and jQuery.

 The three USPs mentioned above though, creates a unique model for development, which allows you to combine your existing C# skills,
-creating a "plugin environment", where you can assemble your apps, almost as if they were made out of "clay" or LEGO.
+creating a "plugin environment", where you can assemble your apps, almost as if they were made out of LEGO.
 This is in stark
-contrast to the traditional way of assembling apps together, using interfaces for plugins, which requires a much higher degree of
+contrast to the traditional way of "carving" apps together, using interfaces for plugins, which requires a much higher degree of
 dependencies between your app's different components.

+Phosphorus Five facilitates for an extremely Agile environment.
+Where any piece can in theory, be interchanged with any other piece you wish.

 This just so happens to facilitate for an environment, where you can reuse your code, to a much higher extent, than what you're used
-to being able to do in most other "Frameworks".
+to being able to do in most other "frameworks".

 At a fundamental level, it might be argued that Active Events, which is really the core of the brilliance of P5, replaces the way
 you invoke "methods" and "functions".
 Although, you can still keep on leveraging your existing C# knowledge and OOP knowledge, this